masible/marchive-batch-tool/psb_v4.md

 The PSB format is a binary serialization format with an object representation similar to that of JSON.
-Aside from the basic null, boolean, number, string, array, and dictionary representations, PSB also supports inline binary blobs called streams.
+Aside from the basic null, boolean, number, string, array, and object representations, PSB also supports inline binary blobs called streams.
 The PSB format is used extensively for storage in M2's E-mote SDK and the game console emulator frontend `m2engage`.